cmqten/helpp/doc/phase2/sprint1.md

 "As Margaret, I want to be able to click a "more info" button, so I can find out more information about the company I want to donate to"
 Tasks:

+- created a scraper that would scrape the CRA's website

+- saved the financial info to a json file

 Story:
 "As Jon, I want to be able to adjust my search radius, so I can view more or fewer charities around me depending on their distance from my current location"
 Tasks: